allengour/money/readme.md

 ### usage, right now
 1. Download **csv** statements for a given month from bank/credit card websites.
-Sometimes one month's spending is across different statements (TD), or need to manually adjust the time range (Amex).
-TD debit and credit have same format and filename, so need to manually change credit card filenames to include "td".
+Sometimes one month's spending is across two statements (TD), or need to manually adjust the time range (Amex).
+TD debit and credit have same format and filename, so need to tell the script which files are debit (renames to 'td')
-2. Put Allen's files into a folder, and Jess' files into a folder. default `~/Desktop/allen` & `~/Desktop/jessica`.
+2. Put Allen's files into a folder, and Jess' files into a folder. default `~/Desktop/allen` & `~/Desktop/jessica`
 3. Run `spend [month]` where `month` is the month number. `spend` is short for `python3 /.../spend.py [month]`
-4. `spend.csv` is created in the output folder, default `~/Desktop`
-5. Copy and paste as values the values in spend.csv into the correct `data` tab in the **spend** spreadsheet.
+4. Rows are preprocessed into same schema then uploaded to the spend sheet.
+Can tell script to create `spend.csv` by specifying `save=True` in `preprocess()`
-6. Do everything else manually and in Sheets.
+5. Do categories manually in Sheets.

-### other
+### notes
 - only support TD, Amex, Chase, since that's all we use.
-- savings/investment accounts tbd
-- GCP? probs not that might be overkill
-- FR: paste into Sheets with API
-- don't like manually renaming TD credit card csv...
-- train a model

 ### google sheets credentials
 - not uploading credentials because that is illegal